Optimal Stopping in Latent Diffusion Models

 \end{proposition} Our goal in the following is to characterize the optimal latent dimension when using the score defined by Proposition \ref{prop:optimal-constrained-score}.
 For this purpose, as before, we quantify the distance between the data distribution and the distribution generated by the backward process for $d\in\{1,\hdots, D\}$.
-We do not consider early stopping here, to focus on the influence of the regularization parameter~$C$ on the choice of the latent dimensionality.
+While we do not consider early stopping here, to focus on the influence of the regularization parameter~$C$ on the choice of the latent dimensionality, we note that equation \eqref{eq:estimated-backward-diffusion-distribution} in Appendix \ref{app:discussion} gives the formulas for the distribution of the backward diffusion at any time $t>0$, from which the Fréchet distance for the early-stopped process could be derived and numerically studied.
 For simplicity, we keep the data distribution $p_0$ to be a Gaussian distribution with independent component, and specialize to the Ornstein-Uhlenbeck process.
 In this case, the sample $\bwdtildeX t$ are generated by the backward SDE for $t \in [0, T]$